ansible-collections/cloud-content-handbook/module-promotion.md

 ## How it works ?

-The module migration consists in the following steps:
+The module promotion consists of the following steps:

 - Rewrite all the commits including the list of files to migrate (add information about the source collection).
-- Create patch files and apply them into the destination collection (should be ``amazon.aws``)
+- Create patch files and apply them to the destination collection (should be ``amazon.aws``)
 - Remove modules (and integration tests) from the source collection (should be ``community.aws``)
-- Refresh sanity ignore files (move reference from source collection into destination collection)
+- Refresh sanity ignore files (move references from the source collection to the destination collection)
-- Update modules FQDN and imports
+- Update modules' FQDN and imports
 - Refresh integration tests (collections keyword)
 - Add changelog files
 - Commit changes and create pull request in the upstream repository.